Alikovo, Alikovsky District, Chuvash Republic: Climate

 The climate is moderately continental, with long cold winters and warm summers.
 Average January temperature is -12.9 C; average July temperature is +18.3 C. The absolute recorded low was -44 C and the record high was +37 C. Annual precipitation is up to 552 mm.

 Economy

 Industry in Alikovo is represented by a construction plant, branches of banks and insurance companies, telecommunication offices, and building companies.

 Infrastructure

 The facilities include a cultural center, a theatre, a library, a health clinic, and stores.
 There is also a postal office, a stadium, a restaurant and cafés, and several gas stations.
 A market is open on Thursdays.
 There is a park and a public garden named after Andriyan Nikolayev.

 Education

 Educational facilities include a middle school and a music school.

 Culture

 Cultural facilities include a museum, a people's theater, a people's ensemble, a veteran's orchestra, a school's brass band, and a chorus.
-International Chuvash music festival "Viryal shevlisem" (lit.
+International Chuvash music festival "Virjal shevlisem" (lit.
 Viryal's pancakes) is held each May.

 A newspaper is published in Alikovo.